Prag8855/aab/content/guides/german-health-insurance.md

 - [Feather](/out/feather).
 I know them personally, and work with them since 2018.
 I got my health insurance from them.
 - [Derrick Loehr](https://optimumcapital.de/).
 He gave me a lot of useful advice about health insurance when I wrote those guides.

-### Price comparison websites

-Use [Tarifcheck](/out/tarifcheck-health) to compare health insurance prices.
-Tarifcheck only shows you prices.
-It does not help you make a good choice.
-It's better to talk to a broker.

 ## What to do next